-The following policies (collectively, the "Policy Statement") are applicable to all staff of the Investment Department and management and staff above Salary Level 5 in the Offices of the President, General Counsel and Treasurer (collectively, the “Foundation Staff").
-Specific policies are followed by the steps necessary to implement the policy.
-If there is any conflict between any policy or practice imposed on Foundation Staff by reason of an outside affiliation (such as membership in the Association for Investment Management and Research) and the Policy Statement, the more strict policy will govern the conduct or practice at issue.
+The following policy is applicable to all members of the Investment Committee, staff of the Investment Department, management, and staff above Salary Level 5 in the Offices of the President, Vice President/General Counsel and Vice President/Chief Financial Officer, and the Leadership Advisory Team of the Foundation (collectively, the “Foundation Personnel”).
+If there is any conflict between any policy or practice imposed on Foundation Personnel by reason of an outside affiliation (such as membership in the Association for Investment Management and Research) and the Policy Statement, the more strict policy will govern the conduct or practice at issue.

 Changes to Policy

 This Policy Statement may be revised from time-to-time as approved by the Institutional Policy Committee and the Investment Committee to reflect developments in the law, questions of interpretation, and application of practical experience, as well as new policies of the Foundation.

 Implementation in General

 The Vice President/Chief Investment Officer of the Foundation is directly responsible for the implementation of the Policy Statement with respect to Investment Staff.
 The Vice President/Chief Investment Officer of the Foundation will meet periodically with Investment Staff to review this Policy Statement, including any developments in the law.